 Just like people 15 years ago talking about using tampons to stop bleeding, we have people who've never been in a knife fight talking about fighting with knives, improvising weapons, and determining efficacy by stabbing pig carcasses.

-While we don't want to insinuate that these guys are stupid - they're not, they're probably making more money than we are by peddling junk - they don't know what they're talking about.
+While we don't want to insinuate that these guys are stupid - they're not, they're probably making more money than we are by peddling weird stuff to edge lords and knife goths - that doesn't make them experts on using those tools.

 Chances are, you already know this.
 It's probably nothing new to you if you're at ISG.
 But it might be to your friends or colleagues who off-handedly mention a passing interest and are easily lured into the weird "what's happening now" school of thought in the tactical industry.